-Science and technology are moving at an accelerated speed.
-At the Kruglyak Lab at UCLA, it's no different.
+Science and technology are moving at an accelerated speed, especially in the field of genetics.

 "What's been really fun about working in this field for the last couple of decades is how rapidly the technologies have evolved and become more powerful," says Leonid Kruglyak, PhD.
 "Experiments that you couldn't have conceived of at all — or that would have seemed like complete science fiction 10 years ago — are now routine and easy."

-Dr. Kruglyak, who is chair of the Department of Human Genetics at the David Geffen School of Medicine at UCLA, has witnessed three generations of major technological innovations.
-"It's changed everything we do and what people in the field do."
+Dr. Kruglyak, who is chair of the Department of Human Genetics at the David Geffen School of Medicine at UCLA (DGSOM), has witnessed three generations of major technological innovations.
+"It's changed everything we do and what people in the field do," he says.

 Biology was not part of Dr. Kruglyak's early beginnings.
 He received his undergraduate and doctorate degrees in theoretical physics, and later, during his postdoctoral training, he retrained as a quantitative geneticist.
 "I originally applied computational approaches and techniques I learned as a physicist to problems in the genome project and human genetics, and later, after I started my first faculty job, I added a laboratory-bench research component."

-Human genetics, the youngest basic science department in the school, is dedicated to turning mountains of raw genetic data into a detailed understanding of the molecular pathogenesis of human disease.
-Dr. Kruglyak finds that his background helps him from a theoretical and quantitative perspective.
+Human genetics, the youngest basic science department at DGSOM, is dedicated to turning mountains of raw genetic data into a detailed understanding of the molecular pathogenesis of human disease.
+Dr. Kruglyak finds his theoretical physics background helpful in genetic studies.

 "We ask fundamental questions and to try to tackle them in the simplest possible setting.
 At every stage of our work, from experimental design to interpretation, there is a lot of computation necessary to take full advantage of the large-scale data sets that modern technologies generate."